HMS New Zealand (1911): Post-war

-To prepare her for voyage the battlecruiser underwent a refit between December 1918 and 11 February 1919 at the end of which she was recommissioned with a virtually all new crew under the command of Captain Oliver Elles Leggett.
-Among the crew were four New Zealanders, Alexander David Boyle who was by now a Lieutenant Commander, Surgeon Lieutenant George Donald Macintosh, Sub-Lieutenant Mervyn S. Thomas and midshipman Derek Perry.
-Lady Jellicoe accompanied her husband, as well as a staff of eight to assist him with his work.
-Also on the ship was Clutha Mackenzie (the blind son of the New Zealand High Commissioner) who was returning to New Zealand as Jellicoe's guest.

 The battlecruiser departed Portsmouth on 31 February 1919 and while crossing the Bay of Biscay encountered a storm that forced the evacuation of the newly constructed accommodation for Jellicoe and his staff when it became apparent that the dockyard had failed to seal the holes in the structure.
-After a 24 hour stop at Gibraltar for Jellicoe to make his first official visit the battlecruiser continued onto Port Said to take on approximately 2,000 tons of coal before continuing through the Suez Canal to make a brief stop at Suez where Jellicoe rejoined it (having left it at Port Said to visit Cairo) before crossing the Arabian Sea Ocean to reach Bombay Bombay on 14 March.
+After a 24-hour stop at Gibraltar for Jellicoe to make his first official visit the battlecruiser continued onto Port Said to take on approximately 2,000 tons of coal before continuing through the Suez Canal to make a brief stop at Suez where Jellicoe rejoined it (having left it at Port Said to visit Cairo) before crossing the Arabian Sea to reach Bombay on 14 March.
 While Jellicoe was engaged in a week of consultations in Delhi, 1,740 tons of coal was taken on board and the opportunity was taken for the battlecruiser to be painted in the dockyard.
 This was completed on 22 March, just in time for the ship to host a ball three days later.
-The battlecruiser then made a two day visit to Karachi before returning to Bombay.
-Unfortunately while in Karachi a sailor, A. B. Rennie was killed after falling off a balcony while on shore.
-Once back in Bombay some of the crew got into trouble while on shore leave, which was cancelled in response.

-New Zealand departed Bombay on 1 May for Columbo, which was reached two days later, where 1,800 tons of coal and 700 tons of oil was taken on board, in preparation for the journey across the Indian Ocean.
-By the 9 May the battlecruiser was in the vicinity of the Cocos (Keeling) Islands and the opportunity was taken to divert so that the crew could see the remains of SMS Emden.
+The battlecruiser then made a two-day visit to Karachi before returning to Bombay.
+Unfortunately while in Karachi a sailor was killed after falling off a balcony while on shore.
+Once back in Bombay some of the crew got into trouble while on shore leave, which was cancelled in response.New Zealand departed Bombay on 1 May for Columbo, which was reached two days later, where 1,800 tons of coal and 700 tons of oil was taken on board, in preparation for the journey across the Indian Ocean.
+By the 9 May the battlecruiser was in the vicinity of the Cocos (Keeling) Islands and the opportunity was taken to divert so that the crew could see the remains of the light cruiser SMS Emden.

-The battlecruiser arrived at Albany, Western Australia, on 15 May, where Jellicoe and his staff disembarked to take an overland route across the country.
-New Zealand sailed via Perth, Outer Harbour (near Adelaide), Melbourne and Hobart with the opportunity taken for New Zealand to exercise with Australia and other units of the RAN prior to reaching Sydney.
-Here the ship was drydocked in Sunderland Dock at Cockatoo Island where its bottom was scraped and painted, before being refloated and coaled.
+The ship arrived at Albany, Western Australia, on 15 May, where Jellicoe and his staff disembarked to take an overland route across the country.
+New Zealand sailed via Perth, Outer Harbor (near Adelaide), Melbourne and Hobart with the opportunity taken for New Zealand to exercise with Australia and other units of the RAN prior to reaching Sydney.
+Here she was drydocked in Sunderland Dock at Cockatoo Island where her bottom was scraped and painted, before being refloated and coaled.
 The battlecruiser left Sydney on 16 August for New Zealand.